GLOBAL MARKETS-Stocks try to shake off second wave virus fears

 "The market has been pricing in a rapid recovery so I doubt there are much upside gains to be made.
 We now need to see whether the earnings outlook will meet up with expectations," said Takuya Hozumi, investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

-The world's shares are now traded at the most expensive levels since 2002 compared with projected earnings in the coming 12 months.
+Global stock market valuations are now at their most expensive levels since 2002 compared with projected earnings in the coming 12 months.

 Investors are also wary of developments in Hong Kong after details of a new security law for the territory showed Beijing will have overarching powers on its enforcement.